 - Fentanyl works in the brain to block pain and is in the same class of drugs as morphine or hydrocodone but is about 50 to 100 times more potent.

 - Just 2 to 3 milligrams of this drug can kill a person.
 It blocks opioid receptors and its most dangerous side effect — like other opioids — is respiratory depression, which can quickly lead to coma and death.

 - Users may not realize the street drug they are buying from a dealer contains this potentially lethal compound.

 - Over 70,230 drug overdose deaths occurred in the United States in 2017.
 Between 2013 and 2016, overdose deaths involving this drug increased by 113% annually.

 - In 2017 the steepest increase in drug overdose deaths occurred with this opioid and related analogs at over 28,400 deaths, according to the CDC.

-Fentanyl Recovery at Evoke Wellness MA
+Fentanyl Recovery at Evoke Wellness at Cohasset

 Because of fentanyl’s potency, it is very addictive and causes painful withdrawal symptoms when you stop taking the drug to get high.
-At Evoke Wellness MA, we can get you on the right path to recovery and end your addiction to fentanyl or any other opioids through a medical detox and addiction treatment.
+At Evoke Wellness at Cohasset, we can get you on the right path to recovery and end your addiction to fentanyl or any other opioids through a medical detox and addiction treatment.
 Medically assisted detox becomes necessary when a person becomes physically, mentally, and emotionally dependent upon a drug.
 It involves a supervised detox process where our medical professionals and doctors create a personalized detox program specifically for you and monitor you and help ease the side effects to a minimum while your withdrawal from the drugs.
 At our Massachusetts detox center, we offer you 24-hour assistance from our medical staff to make sure you stay safe at all hours.